-Rajasthan crisis: Speaker’s plea to be heard by SC today
+Rajasthan crisis: Voices of dissent cannot be suppressed

-New Delhi, July 23: The Supreme Court will today hear a petition filed by the Speaker of the Rajasthan Assembly challenging the order of the Rajasthan High Court which directed that the disqualification proceedings be kept in abeyance.
+New Delhi, July 23: The Supreme Court asked the Rajasthan Speaker if a voice of dissent can be shut down in a democracy.
+They are after all elected representatives and this is a very serious matter, the court told the Speaker, who has challenged the Rajasthan High Court's order which directed that the disqualification proceedings be kept in abeyance.

+Appearing for the Speaker, senior advocate Kapil Sibal said that the MLAs cannot file a petition saying that the Speaker cannot issue notices to them.
+I have not decided anything as yet, Sibal said for the Speaker.

+The court then sought to know on what grounds has the disqualification been sought over here.
+Sibal said that they had not attended the party meeting and indulged in anti-party activity.
+They gave interviews that they want a floor test.

+When the court sought to know, why the party has not expelled them, Sibal said, " I am not the party, I am the Speaker."
+The court then asked, can a person elected by the people not express his dissent.
+Voices of dissent cannot be suppressed and if done so, democracy will die, Justice Arun Mishra said.

-His contention is that the the notice issued to the 19 rebel MLAs of the Congress, including Sachin Pilot on disqualification petition is part of the Assembly proceedings and hence cannot be interfered within the interim by the HC.
+The Speaker's contention is that the the notice issued to the 19 rebel MLAs of the Congress, including Sachin Pilot on disqualification petition is part of the Assembly proceedings and hence cannot be interfered within the interim by the HC.
 He also contends that the HC could not have interfered with the proceedings by ordering a deferment till July 24.

-Ashok Gehlot writes to PM, names Shekhawat’s involvement in 'bid to topple’ Rajasthan govt

 He contended that the HC's order to him to defer the Tenth Schedule or anti defection proceedings till July 24 is a direct intrusion by the judiciary into his exclusive domain.